 What is it about mac and cheese?
 It's one of those cheesy side dishes that kids of all ages love.
 There are many variations, and I reach for a different one each time I make macaroni and cheese for my family.
 I love making classic dishes with a small twist, pardon the pun, and this twisted mac and cheese is one such example.

-- One of the most important things to remember when cooking macaroni, is not to overcook the pasta.
-If you do, it can become mushy when baking.
+- One of the most important things to remember when cooking macaroni is to shoot it to be slightly underdone or for al dente.
+If you overcook the twisted macaroni initially, it could become too mushy when baking.

-- When making the cheese sauce, cook the bechamel until it’s thickened to the point of a thin pudding.
+- When making the homemade cheese sauce, cook the white sauce until it's thickened to the point of a thin pudding.
 When adding the shredded cheese, it will thicken further.

-- As with any dish, you can adapt using any variety of cheese that you enjoy.
+- As with any macaroni and cheese you can adapt using any variety of cheese that you enjoy.
 This version works particularly well with the blend called for of cheddar, colby jack and creamy fontina cheese.

 - This macaroni and cheese can be baked in any similar size oven safe skillet or 13 x 9 inch baking dish.